mvonballmo/CSharpHandbook/3_usage.md

 * Declare local variables individually.
 * Initialize a local variable on the same line as the declaration
 * Use standard line-breaking rules outline elsewhere for longer, fluent initialization.

+### Local Functions

+* Use local functions for short private methods that are used only once.
+* If a local function body must be repeated, then use a private method instead.
+* Use local functions instead of anonymous functions.
+* Use local iterators when returning an IEnumerator when parameters need to be validated.
+* Put local functions at the beginning or end of its containing body.

 ### `var`